Vishnu-Priya-Ashok-Kumar/Layoff_2022_Data_Analytics_Python_PowerBI/README.md

 14. [Integration of CRISP-DM Methodology](#integration-of-crisp-dm-methodology)
 15. [Summary](#summary)

-With these updates, the README file provides a structured outline of your project content, making it easier for readers to navigate through different sections.

 ## Project Overview

 The "Layoff 2022 Data Analytics" project aims to analyze the impact of layoffs in the tech industries from 2020 to 2022, specifically evaluating the effects of the COVID-19 pandemic.
 The project delves into understanding the trends, patterns, and implications of layoffs across various tech companies worldwide.
 It involves data collection, cleaning, manipulation, and visualization to derive meaningful insights.